Stv-devl/Wikipedia-APY---FR/README.md

-# Frontend Mentor - Tip calculator app solution
+# Udemy - 20 javascript projects - Wikipedia apy App

-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Wikipedia apy App from Udemy](https://www.udemy.com/course/20-projets-en-javascript/).

 ## Table of contents